-Outpatient respiratory consultations spiked in early March, consistent with "worried well" health-seeking behavior.
+Outpatient respiratory consultations spiked in early March 2020, consistent with "worried well" health-seeking behaviour.
 General practitioner visits then declined sharply across South African provinces and age groups, reflecting the impact of the lockdown and potential increased usage of telemedicine.
 Respiratory consultations in adults (20-49 years, ≥50 years) and provinces with sufficient levels of reporting (Eastern Cape, Gauteng, KwaZulu-Natal, Northern Cape, Western Cape) increased during Alert Level 3 but remain below numbers projected in the absence of COVID-19.
-Respiratory outpatient general practitioner consultations have increased in all provinces during the second wave reaching or exceeding the projected numbers in all provinces with available data in recent weeks and exceeding projected numbers among individuals aged ≥20 years.
+Respiratory outpatient general practitioner consultations increased in all provinces during the second wave reaching or exceeding the projected numbers in all provinces with available data and exceeding projected numbers among individuals aged ≥20 years but declining over the past months.
+General practitioner consultations in children <5 years increased at the beginning of 2021, but remained lower than projected numbers and have stabilized over the past month.